 Listed on this page are all of the courses that meet the BCC general education requirements.
+See General Education Requirements on page 27 for more information.

-For more information, please refer to the explanation of course codes (see page 81) before reading the course descriptions starting on page 83.
+Please refer to the explanation of course codes in the table on page 106 before reading the course descriptions that begin on page 106.